-Author Topic: Rear tub side welding or replacements?.....
+Rear tub side welding or replacements?.....
 NEVERMIND PROBLEM SOLVED!
-(Read 349 times)

 dijansmith

 Anyone tried to use alumiweld brazing on any panels?
-Does not seem to work for me good heat etc. [ You are not allowed to view attachments ] [ You are not allowed to view attachments ]
+Does not seem to work for me good heat etc. You cannot view this attachment.
+You cannot view this attachment.

 I might be needing some replacement side for my station wagon….
 Anyone know of any?